Chase Sapphire Preferred® Card vs. Chase Freedom Unlimited®

 Travel: If you book a trip through Chase’s travel portal, you redeem your rewards at one cent per point.

-But you can easily increase the value by 25-50% of this card’s rewards by holding a premium Chase Ultimate Rewards card, including:
+But you can easily increase the value by 25-50% of this card’s rewards by holding a premium Chase Ultimate Rewards card, which allows you to transfer to Chase’s airline and hotel partners or cash out points towards travel with higher bonuses:

 The Verdict